 One of the benefits of Quincy is that there is very little traffic.
 The average commute to work is 15.15 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The population of Quincy overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Quincy, 23.94% have at least a bachelor's degree.
+The education level of Quincy citizens is a little higher than the average for US cities and towns: 23.86% of adults in Quincy have at least a bachelor's degree.

 The people who call Quincy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quincy residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Quincy include German, Irish, English, Italian, and French.

 The most common language spoken in Quincy is English.
 Other important languages spoken here include Spanish and Chinese.